 Basil Pesto Sauce

-It’s basil season!
-Last week at the farmers market I bought two huge bunches of organic basil for $4.00.
+This is my go-to when it's basil season.
 Add that to the pine nuts, olive oil, parmesan cheese and vegetable broth that I already had at home and I made two cups of pesto sauce.
 That was enough to have two big bowls at dinner and then freeze the rest for another meal.

 I used buckwheat noodles because I am trying to limit my wheat and gluten consumption, but by all means use whatever type of noodle or pasta you like here.
 The flavor of the buckwheat stood up nicely to the pesto sauce, so I would recommend them.
 You could add any other type of vegetable to this dish.
 I also found cherry tomatoes at my farmers market so I was in luck.